 More inexpensive ebook goodies!

-You can now get your hands on the digital edition of Alastair Reynolds' House of Suns for only 2.99$ by following this Amazon Associate link.
+You can get your hands on the digital edition of Joe Abercrombie's excellent Best Served Cold for only 2.99$ by following this Amazon Associate link.
 This OneLink will take you to the nearest Amazon site serving your country and you'll see if you can take advantage of this sale.

 Here's the blurb:

-You can also download Jim Butcher's Furies of Calderon, first volume in the Codex Alera series, for only 3.99$ by following this Amazon Associate link.
+You can now get your hands on the digital edition of Gene Wolfe's Shadow and Claw for only 2.99$ by following this Amazon Assoiate link.
 This OneLink will take you to the nearest Amazon site serving your country and you'll see if you can take advantage of this sale.

 Here's the blurb: